Ronald Garcia, MD PhD

 Assistant in Neuroscience, Department of Radiology, MGH

-Dr. Ronald Garcia is an Instructor at the Department of Psychiatry and an Assistant in Neuroscience at the Department of Radiology at Massachusetts General Hospital.
+Dr. Ronald Garcia is an Assistant Professor at the Department of Psychiatry and an Assistant in Neuroscience at the Department of Radiology at Massachusetts General Hospital.
 His main research interests include the study of neural mechanisms involved in cardiac autonomic activity and blood pressure regulation.

 Dr. Garcia received a M.D. degree from Universidad Industrial de Santander, Colombia, and a Ph.D. degree in neuroscience from Universidade de Brasilia, Brazil.
 Before joining Massachusetts General Hospital, Dr. Garcia was Research Director at the Cardiovascular Foundation of Colombia (2010-2012) and conducted research and published extensively on cardiac autonomic dysregulation and vascular dysfunction in patients with hypertension-related conditions, mood disorders and cardio- and cerebro-vascular diseases.
 Since 2012, Dr. Garcia is based in the US, where he has been involved in the development of functional neuroimaging studies aimed to identify central mechanisms of cardiac and vascular regulation.